If commercials were a competition

 The semi-finals of the 2012 African Cup of Nations are played later today.
-I’ll find a stream somewhere online (none of the American TV stations or sports channels are broadcasting the tournament live).
-As someone obsessed with media, I could not help but notice the TV commercials on Eurosport or any of the other channels whose streams of matches I’ve been lucky to get access to.
-Here’s a sample of some of the commercials, including ones I have spotted online made specifically for the 2012 tournament.
+I’ll have to find a video stream of the games somewhere online (none of the American TV stations or sports channels are broadcasting the tournament live).
+Meanwhile, as someone obsessed with media, I could not help but notice the TV commercials on Eurosport or any of the other channels whose streams I’ve been lucky to access.

 Then there’s this ad shot in Dubai for Indian-owned phone company, Muse, in support of Cote d’Ivoire’s national team.
 A few members of the Ivorian national team are joined by local actors.

-Predictably there’s an ad with children.
-Legendary Liberian footballer George Weah joins a group of children in Johannesburg’s Soccer City to kick footballs into a goal stacked with drums.
+Predictably there are ads with children.
+Like this one in which legendary Liberian footballer George Weah joins a group of children in Soccer City Stadium in Johannesburg, South Africa, to kick footballs into a goal stacked with drums.
 It’s for another mobile and phone card company, Lebara.

-Lebara also has another ad that looks like it was shot in South Africa.
-For this one they got the Indian composer A R Rahman to compose something:
+Finally, Lebara has another ad that looks like it was also shot in South Africa.
+For this one they got the Indian composer A R Rahman to compose something.

 Further Reading